jbmilgrom/blogg/src/post/google-product-categories-openai-demo.md

 Starting with a URL, the application retrieves an html document, parses out metadata and categorizes the corresponding website according to the Google Product Categories [Taxonomy](https://www.google.com/basepages/producttype/taxonomy.en-US.txt) (GPCs).
 Its aim is to produce structured data like [`"Apparel & Accessories" > "Clothing" > "Shirts & Tops"`](https://google-product-categories.herokuapp.com/traverse?path=Apparel%20%26%20Accessories_Clothing_Shirts%20%26%20Tops);[^1] hullicinations or websites that do not map onto one of the [5595 GPCs](https://google-product-categories.herokuapp.com/gpc-stats) should result in `null`.[^2] It has shown to be shockingly accurate in my testing, both at associating accurate GPCs when appropriate and none when not.

 ## Supported Models
-The application supports a selection of chat and completion models below gpt-4, eventhough it has been optimized for the chat models (and `gpt-3.5-turbo` in particular) that are [1/10 the cost](https://platform.openai.com/docs/guides/chat/chat-vs-completions) of similar completion models like `text-davinci-003`.
+The application supports a selection of chat and completion models below gpt-4, eventhough it has been optimized for the chat models (and `gpt-3.5-turbo` in particular) that are [`1/10` the cost](https://platform.openai.com/docs/guides/chat/chat-vs-completions) of similar completion models like `text-davinci-003`.

 ## The Algorithm
 The GPC taxonomy is a tree.
 There are [21 root sibling nodes](https://google-product-categories.herokuapp.com/traverse) (`"Animals & Pet Supplies"`, `"Apparel & Accessories"`, ..., `"Vehicles & Parts"`).
-Each category may have sub-categories, and each sub-category additional sub-categories, etc. The application produces a final GPC through a series of multiple choice questions sent to OpenAI, where each question corresponds to a level in the tree and the path taken is directed by OpenAI; the children of the answer to the multiple-choice question to OpenAI dictate the next multiple-choice question.
+Each category may have sub-categories, and each sub-category additional sub-categories.
+The application produces a final GPC through a series of multiple choice questions sent to OpenAI, where each question corresponds to a level in the tree and the path taken is directed by OpenAI; the children of the answer to the multiple-choice question formed to OpenAI form the next multiple-choice question to OpenAI.
 For example, a prompt-generater[^3]

 ```ts
 export const generateChatPrompt = (choices: string[], metaTags: string): ChatCompletionRequestMessage[] => [